Shell Foundation

 Seed Round in 2018

-Rent to Own Ltd. is a company based in Lusaka, Zambia, founded in 2010, that focuses on providing affordable financing to small-scale entrepreneurs in rural areas.
-The company offers a range of essential assets, including refrigerators, hammer mills, and irrigation pumps, which are crucial for farming and food production.
-By implementing various rental arrangements, Rent to Own assists business owners in building their assets and expanding their services.
-The company tailors its offerings to meet the specific needs of each client, providing a guided asset selection process, direct distribution, and one-on-one training for equipment maintenance and usage.
-Additionally, Rent to Own employs a unique six-step loan process that mitigates repayment risk and ensures optimal use of the provided equipment, thereby supporting the growth potential of businesses in these rural communities.
+Rent to Own Ltd. is a company based in Lusaka, Zambia, that specializes in providing affordable financing and essential equipment to small-scale entrepreneurs in rural areas.
+Founded in 2010, the company focuses on empowering local business owners by offering high-impact assets such as refrigerators, hammer mills, and irrigation pumps, which are crucial for farming and food production.
+Rent to Own employs a tailored approach to its financing services, adapting to the unique needs of each client through a guided asset selection process, direct distribution, and individualized training for equipment maintenance and usage.
+Its innovative six-step loan process helps mitigate repayment risks while ensuring optimal utilization of the provided equipment, thereby facilitating business growth and enhancing the entrepreneurial landscape in rural Zambian communities.

 Aavishkaar Capital